-BUT...THE OCEAN IS AT RISK FROM TOO MUCH, TOO FAST!OVER 1 MILLION ACRES ALREADY LEASED OFF NY & NJ!
+BUT...THE OCEAN IS AT RISK FROM TOO MUCH, TOO FAST!

+OVER 1 MILLION ACRES ALREADY LEASED!

 Offshore wind energy is renewable but will impact the ocean and marine life.
-The scope, scale, magnitude, and speed of the industrialization of over one million acres for wind energy are unprecedented for the marine ecosystem just off the New York/New Jersey Coast; the current development is nearly the size as Grand Canyon National Park, with more to come.
+The scope and magnitude of the industrialization of over one million acres for wind energy are unprecedented for the marine ecosystem just off the New York/New Jersey Coast; the current development is nearly the size as Grand Canyon National Park, with more to come.
 There will also be cumulative impacts - currently unknown by science - from offshore wind facilities proposed from Massachusetts to North Carolina.
 There are few laws protecting marine life.
-The large-scale development of the NY & NJ lease areas is too much, too fast.
-The risks are high.
-There are cheaper, faster, and safer energy-wise solutions that can be implemented now on land, while a pilot study determines how to conduct offshore wind in an environmentally responsible manner.
+The large-scale sale and development of the NY & NJ lease areas is too much, too fast.
+The risks are high for the ocean and marine life.
+There are cheaper, faster, and safer energy-wise solutions that can be implemented now on land, while pilot studies determine how to conduct offshore wind in an environmentally responsible manner.